Why “Human-Grade”? Investigating a Pet Food Claim

 The “Human-grade” Claim

-Within this trend, one claim stands out: “human-grade.”
 Increasing numbers of pet food and treat suppliers make products suitable for human consumption, following human food standards all through their production process.
 Our own partner Blue Dog Bakery produces dog jerky treats that one unnamed Creative Director on our team feels comfortable eating (and does!).

 The claim “human-grade” is striking not just because it conjures the mental image of humans consuming dog treats, but because of the business questions it raises.
 Clearly, the claim means to mark off these products as super-premium: if this pet food was made to meet human standards, the reasoning would go, it must be even better for our animal companions.
 However, one would also suspect that such an upgrade in manufacturing processes would bring significant increase in costs.
 How can such overhead increases be worthwhile for these brands?
 Is the marketing boost worth it?

-Costs and Supply
+Costs and Supply of Human-Grade Pet Products

 In reality, the claim “human-grade” need not imply a notable increase in costs.
 For some brands, it may not increase costs at all.
 How can that be?
 It’s about the supply chain and trends in human food.